talal/ilm/lib.typ

       let tbls = table-index.enabled and has-fig(table)
       let lsts = listing-index.enabled and has-fig(raw)
       if imgs or tbls or lsts {
-        // Note that we pagebreak only once instead of each each
+        // Note that we pagebreak only once instead of each each individual index.
+This is
-        // individual index.
-This is because for documents that only have a couple of
+        // because for documents that only have a couple of figures, starting each index
-        // figures, starting each index on new page would result in superfluous
+        // on new page would result in superfluous whitespace. pagebreak()
-        // whitespace.
-        pagebreak()
       }

       if imgs {
+        outline(
-        outline(title: figure-index.at("title", default: "Index of Figures"), target: fig-t(image))
+          title: figure-index.at("title", default: "Index of Figures"),
+          target: fig-t(image),
+        )
       }
       if tbls {
+        outline(
-        outline(title: table-index.at("title", default: "Index of Tables"), target: fig-t(table))
+          title: table-index.at("title", default: "Index of Tables"),
+          target: fig-t(table),
+        )
       }
       if lsts {
+        outline(
-        outline(title: listing-index.at("title", default: "Index of Listings"), target: fig-t(raw))
+          title: listing-index.at("title", default: "Index of Listings"),
+          target: fig-t(raw),
+        )
       }
     }
   }